halyusa16/e-commerce-analysis/README.md

 ### 3. **Data Visualization**
 - Created charts to depict monthly sales trends, payment distributions, product performance, and customer review scores.

+---
+*This project was created by Halyusa Ard Wahyudi as part of a data analytics portfolio.*

 ## **Technologies Used**
 - **Languages:** Python